yanis112/SOTA_machine_learning/README.md

 * **Groq LLaMA 3.1 70B**: A Highly Performant Language Model for Extremely Fast Inference
 	+ [Groq LLaMA 3.1 70B](https://console.groq.com/playground?model=llama-3.1-70b-versatile) 🕊️ (free) is a highly performant language model for fast inference, offering a playground and free API for testing.

+### Structured Text extraction

+* **NuExtract 1.5**: A multilingual tool designed for enhanced extraction capabilities
+  + [NuExtract 1.5](https://lnkd.in/eBjN96Sy) is a powerful multilingual extraction tool that supports multiple contexts and exhibits significant performance improvements in comparison to its predecessor.
+  + Achieves a score of 3.88 on the GPT-4o benchmark.

 ### Image Generation 🖌️

 * **FLUX**: A State-of-the-Art Image Generation Model